|

 bfs_edges | (start) | std::vector<std::pair<NodeID, NodeID>> | Runs BFS and returns discovered tree edges. | auto es = G.bfs_edges(0); |

-bfs_tree | (start) | Graph<NodeID, double, Directed> | Builds a new graph containing the BFS tree rooted at start. | auto T = G.bfs_tree(0); |
+bfs_tree | (start) | Graph<NodeID, EdgeWeight, Directed> | Builds a new graph containing the BFS tree rooted at start, preserving the source graph's edge-weight type. | auto T = G.bfs_tree(0); |

 bfs_successors | (start) | indexed_lookup_map<NodeID, std::vector<NodeID>> | Groups BFS tree edges by parent with linear materialization and O(log n) key lookup. | auto s = G.bfs_successors(0); |